ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Like any other **ability**, a **retainer** **ability** allows you to overcome relevant **story obstacles** by engaging in a **contest**.
 To model the contribution of **retainers**, when you are acting, you can use them to **augment** your **ability**.
 Your GM can rule that **consequences** apply to **retainers**.

 **Retainers** generally regard you with all the affection and loyalty due to an employer or master.
-If you treat them more poorly than is expected for their culture, your GM should increase the **resistance class** of attempts to make use of their talents.
+If you treat them more poorly than is expected for their culture, your GM should increase the **resistance** of attempts to make use of their talents.

 ## 6.6 Relationships as Flaws